 As part of their design, the equipment surfaces are expected to absorb some of the energy this impact, yet jagged and sharp material can still penetrate the rubber material, tearing and splitting the conveyor belt.
 Similarly, the off-road tyres of large trucks, diggers and earthmovers are subject to hostile conditions with immense stress being placed upon tyre sidewalls, shoulders and crowns.
 Notably these areas can be damaged due to the effects of long lengths in service, impact, incorrect inflation or simply because of rocks, causing splits in the rubber.

-Cold cure resins offer an alternative and distinctly different solution, as they can be applied in situ without specialist tools, thus eliminating the need for hot repair processes.
+Cold cure resins offer an alternative and distinctly different solution.
+They can be applied in situ without specialist tools, thus eliminating the need for hot repair processes.
 Moreover, they offer a versatile repair where durability and elasticity, as well as good abrasion and tear resistance, are required.

 In-situ repair of damaged and scored shafts

 Aside from replacement of the worn shaft, which is very expensive and time-consuming, shafts can easily be rebuilt to recover their original surface profile.
-There are many solutions available to the mining industry which requires dismantling the equipment to remove the shaft; however this creates excessive downtime periods which are expensive and unnecessary.
+There are many solutions available to the mining and quarrying industry which requires dismantling the equipment to remove the shaft.
+However, this creates excessive downtime periods which are expensive and unnecessary.
 Some instead utilise orbital welding, that operates 360o around the shaft, welding to the static workpiece in a continuous motion.
 Fundamentally, these once again can require a great amount of equipment being brought to site, increasing downtime and potential hazards.